Lewis Black wanted to get some things off his chest so he called up the OUTSIDELEFT offices for a chat. Here's how it went...

 Well, you're totally right.
 When [Craig] put his name on [The Daily Show], I said, "Oh boy, this is bad."
 We always felt it was The Daily Show‚ Jon on the other hand is a very generous guy, you feel like you're a partner in the program.
 Plus, Craig never really understood the show; it was just a stepping stone.

 So what gets you pissed off?

 Usually something has happened in my day by 10am.
 Either an agent or someone in the industry has upset me to the point of no return and I'll wake up and open up a newspaper and something in there will trip it off.

 Who did you hate least in the Presidential race?

-Should the typical reader of ours even bother to vote anymore?
+Should the typical OUTSIDELEFT reader even bother to vote anymore?

-Since we're kind of on the subject, I wanted to get your opinion on something since you kind of touched on it in your HBO special: Are blowjobs considered sex?
+Since we're kind of on the subject, I wanted to get your opinion on something since you kind of touched on it in your HBO special: Is oral sex considered sex?

 Hey, I'm with you.
 I'm the only I know that thinks it's sex.
 It's me against everyone.